var-dev/aws-cdk-app3/backend/README.md

 ## Authentication Sequence.

 1.  `/okta/login` - When GET request comes in, it triggers CloudFront behavior that launches `oktaLoginLambda`.
-This function constructs Okta hosted OIDC login URL and then sends it back in `meta http-equiv="Refresh"` frame with code **302 Redirect**.
-Once the browser receives this response it follows the custom Okta Login link as if the end-user clicked on it.
+This function constructs Okta hosted OIDC login URL and then sends it back in `<meta http-equiv="Refresh" content="0; ${authorizeUrl}"/>` frame with code **302 Redirect**.
+Once the browser receives this lambda response it'll follow the custom Okta Login link (`${authorizeUrl}`, the #2 below) as if the end-user clicked on it.

 2.  `okta.com/oauth2/v1/authorize?client_id` - Okta authorization returns its hosted login prompt.
-After successful login it calls the predefined (in your app auth profile) callback URL.
+After successful login it calls the predefined (in your Okta app auth profile) callback URL, which is the next #3.

 3.  `/okta/callback` - This behavior is triggered by GET request.
 In the response body (from the above step) Okta has sent us authorization `code` that this `oktaCallbackLambda` will attempt to exchange for Okta `id_token` and `access_token`.
     - It sends POST request to `okta.com/oauth2/v1/token`.
     - Redirects to the next in chain `/okta/authorize` while storing `id_token` and `access_token` values in **HttpOnly** cookies.
     - In parallel with the above POST, the lambda fetches your Okta app JWKS and stores it as `okta_jwks` cookie to be reused later.
+    - The above POST has been reworked and now runs in the browser.
+See below `oktaCallbackLambda` for details.
+      - Regardless, even from the browser, it should redirect to step #4.

 4.  `/okta/authorize` - Triggers `oktaAuthorizeLambda` which does the following:
     - Verifies id and access tokens locally using obtained in the previous step JWKS.